Frequently Asked Question (FAQ)

 If you die as a vested participant before going into pay status, a range of death benefits may be available to your beneficiary(ies) or surviving spouse.
 Refer to the National Pension Plan Summary Plan Description for more information about preretirement benefits.

 Your beneficiary(ies) will need to take these the steps to apply for death benefits if you die prior to going into pay status under the plan:

-- Contact the Fund to report your death and request a preretirement death application.
+- Contact the Fund to report a death and request a preretirement death application.